Russ0024/Russ0024.github.io/index.md

 ## Research Interests

-My current research focuses on Empirical Corporate Finance and Governance of Chinese Government.
+My current research focuses on **Empirical Corporate Finance** and **Governance of Chinese Government**.
 My interests are on the **ESG** and its derivative problems like **Green-washing**.
-Moreover, I am dedicated to advanced textual analysis application in Economics and Randomized Controlled Trial in AI reform.
+Moreover, I am dedicated to advanced **textual analysis application** in Economics and **Randomized Controlled Trial** in AI reform.
 I wish to devote my talent to this meaningful cause and bring well-being to society.

 ## News and Updates